5 Easy Hacks To Pump Up Your Gratitude In Recovery

 4. Flip the script on your negative thoughts.

-Whenever you notice yourself complaining or thinking of something negative, try to flip your negative script and find something to be grateful for in the situation you’re facing.
 If you’re frustrated with someone, think of when or how they do show up for you.
 If you’re daunted by a situation, embrace how much you’re learning from the challenge.
 Exhausted?
-Be grateful you have a busy life that’s wearing you out.
+Try to be grateful for the busy life that’s wearing you out.
 Instead of focusing on the negative aspects of sobriety (cravings, discomfort), be grateful for what you’ve gotten in recovery (avoiding hangovers or withdrawal, saving money).

 5. Meditate on gratitude.